Overcoming Roadblocks to Healthy Eating

 Do you avoid some foods because they are hard to chew?
 People who have problems with their teeth or dentures often avoid eating meat, fruits, or vegetables and might miss out on important nutrients.
 If you are having trouble chewing, see your dentist to check for problems.
 If you wear dentures, the dentist can check how they fit.

 If food seems to get stuck in your throat, it might be that less saliva in your mouth is making it hard for you to swallow your food.
-Drinking plenty of liquids with your meal might help.
-There may be other reasons you are having trouble swallowing your food, including problems with the muscles or nerves in your throat, problems with your esophagus, or gastroesophageal reflux disease (GERD).
-Talk to your doctor about what might be causing the problem.
+Or, there may be other reasons you are having trouble swallowing your food, including problems with the muscles or nerves in your throat, problems with your esophagus, or gastroesophageal reflux disease (GERD).
+Talk to your doctor about what might be causing your swallowing issues.

-Are foods not as tasty as they used to be?
+Are foods not as tasty as you remember?
 It might not be the cook’s fault!
 Maybe your sense of taste, smell, or both has changed.
-Growing older can cause your senses to change, but so can a variety of other things such as dental problems or medication side effects.
+Growing older, having dental problems, and medication side effects can cause your senses to change.
 Taste and smell are important for healthy appetite and eating.
+Try adding fresh herbs, spices, or lemon juice to your plate.
+If you drink alcohol or smoke, cutting back can improve your sense of taste.

 Feeling blue now and then is normal, but if you continue to feel sad, ask your doctor for help.
 Being unhappy can cause a loss of appetite.
 Help might be available.
-For example, you might need to talk with someone trained to work with people who are depressed.
+You might need to talk with someone trained to work with people who are depressed.

 Maybe you are not sad, but just can’t eat very much.
 Changes to your body as you age can cause some people to feel full sooner than they did when younger.
 Or lack of appetite might be the side effect of a medicine you are taking—your doctor might be able to suggest a different drug.